45kb/Musixgame/README.md

 ## Game configuration

-Just open and edit the main `config.json` file if you want to configure the number of answers for a quiz and the points for each correct answer.
+Just open and edit the main `config.json` now you can configure:
+- the number of answers each quiz has (quiz duration)
+- the points for each correct answer
+- more things...such as api url, key and ws url.